SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 ## Installation

+### Disclamer

+!!!
+Warning
+	If you want to install this agent on the same machine where an EDR is installed.
+Most EDR perform actions on the machines to detect malwares or other types of Threats.
+Those actions generate events that are collected by our agent.
+This may result to the raising of False Positive alerts from our detection rules of effort level 3 and 4, considered as to be tuned by our customers.

 ### Intake creation and download of the executable

 The first step to use the agent is to create a [new intake associated to the SEKOIA.IO Agent](https://app.sekoia.io/operations/intakes/new?match[name]=SEKOIA.IO%20Endpoint%20Agent){:target="_blank"}.